ElucidataInc/polly-docs/docs/Polly Library/Polly Python.md

 ## About Polly Library
 Polly Libraries give access to the various capabilities on Polly like querying, filtering and accessing the data on Polly OmixAtlas.
+It allows access to data in OmixAtlas over any computational platform (like DataBricks, SageMaker, Poly, etc.) of your choice.
+These functionalities can be accessed through functions in python and [bash](https://docs.elucidata.io/Scaling%20compute/Polly%20CLI%201.html)

 ## About Polly Python
-Polly Python library provides conv
+Polly Python library provides convenient access to the above-mentioned functionalities through function in Python language.

 ## Installation
 ### Install Polly Python using pip